Smooth perfectness for the group of diffeomorphisms: Smooth fragmentation

-\begin{proof} Let $\pi:TM\to M$ denote the projection of the tangent bundle.
+\begin{proof} Let $\pi\colon TM\to M$ denote the projection of the tangent bundle.
 Choose a Riemannian metric on $M$ and let $\exp$ denote the corresponding exponential map.
-Choose an open neighborhood of the zero section $W\subseteq TM$ such that $(\pi,\exp):W\to M\times M$ is a diffeomorphism onto an open neighborhood of the diagonal.
-Let $W'\subseteq T^*M\otimes TM$ be an open neighborhood of the zero section, and set
+Choose an open neighborhood of the zero section $W\subseteq TM$ such that $(\pi,\exp)\colon W\to M\times M$ is a diffeomorphism onto an open neighborhood of the diagonal.
+Fix a linear connection $\nabla$ on $TM$, let $W'\subseteq T^*M\otimes TM$ be an open neighborhood of the zero section, and set